alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-10-28-rule-on-taswir-and-musawwir.md

 locale: en
 category: [fatwas,taswir]
 note: false
-excerpt: "Every Muslim should avoid Taswir.
+summary: "Every Muslim should avoid Taswir.
 It is authentically reported that the Prophet - peace be upon him - cursed the consumer of usury, the one who pays it, the Musawwir, she who tattoos and she who gets tattooed."
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz